-It can be defined “The process of converting exchanges.
+It can be defined as “The process of converting exchanges.
 From non-profit member-owned organizations to for-profit investor-owned corporations”.

 There is often misconception relating to the demutualization.
-This concept is often linked with for profit exchanged but this is not the only difference.
+This concept is often linked with for-profit exchanged but this is not the only difference.

 The more correct definition is given by the World Federation of Exchanges.
 Which is “The demutualization of an exchange is a process.
 In which non-profit member-owned organization is transformed into a for-profit shareholder corporation.
 Ownership is somewhat open”.